Axion cogenesis without isocurvature perturbations: Model in supergravity

 The Hubble-induced mass term comes from, e.g., \beq V_{\rm SUGRA} &\supset& \exp \lmk \frac{K}{\Mpl^2} \rmk W_I K^{I \bar{I}} W_I^* \\ &\ni& \abs{W_I}^2 \lmk 1 + (1 - c_{V1}') \frac{\abs{P}^2}{\Mpl^2} \rmk, \eeq during inflation and \beq \mathcal{L}_{\rm kin} \supset K_{\psi \bar{\psi}} \abs{\dot{\psi}}^2 \ni \frac{c_{K1}'}{\Mpl^2} \abs{\dot{\psi}}^2 \abs{P}^2. \eeq after inflation.
 Including all contributions, we obtain the effective mass term for $P$ as \beq V_H &=& c_H H^2 (t) \abs{P}^2 \\ c_H &=& \left\{ \bea{ll} - 3 (c_{V1}' - 1) &~~~~\text{during \ inflation} \\ 3 \lmk - (1-r ) c_{V1}' + r c_{K1}' + \frac{1}{2} \rmk &~~~~\text{after \ inflation}, \\ \eea \right. \nonumber\\ \eeq where $r$ ($0 \le r \le 1$) is the fraction of the energy density of $\psi$ to the total energy after inflation.
 Depending on the parameters $c_{V1}'$ and $c_{K1}'$, we can consider $c_H < 0$ during inflation and $c_H > 0$ after inflation.
 Then the field $P$ starts to oscillate after inflation.

-The \Kahler potential in \eq{KA} leads to PQ-symmetry breaking terms like the ones in Eqs.~(\ref{V-inf}) and~(\ref{V-osc}).
-The resulting dynamics of the PQ breaking field is similar to the one discussed in Sec.~\ref{sec:general}.
+The \Kahler potential in \eq{KA} leads to PQ-symmetry breaking terms like the ones in Eqs.~(\ref{V-inf}) and~(\ref{V-osc}). \footnote{See also Refs.~\cite{Fujii:2002aj,Harigaya:2016hqz} for initiating the Affleck-Dine field using the \Kahler potential, whose advantage is to enhanceing the charge by setting the field value at the Planck scale.} The resulting dynamics of the PQ breaking field is similar to the one discussed in Sec.~\ref{sec:general}.
 We particularly note that the condition (\ref{eq:constraint}) should be satisfied to avoid entropy production from the PQ breaking field.
 Assuming a gravity-mediated SUSY breaking model, this bound can be understood as the upper bound on the gravitino mass.
 Then we expect that the gravitino mass can be larger than the PeV scale, in which case the reheat temperature can be very high without the gravitino overproduction problem~\cite{Kawasaki:2004qu,Kawasaki:2008qe}.

-On the other hand, one could avoid the gravitino overproduction problem when the gravitino is as light as $\eV\,\text{-}\,\KeV$ scale~\cite{Moroi:1993mb}.
-Such a low-scale SUSY breaking model is not favored in the original kinetic misalignment mechanism because a relatively large SUSY breaking term is required to kick the PQ breaking field strong enough~\cite{Co:2019jts}.
+On the other hand, one could avoid the gravitino overproduction problem when the gravitino is as light as the $\eV\,\text{-}\,\KeV$ scale~\cite{Moroi:1993mb}.
+Such a low-scale SUSY breaking model is not favored in the original kinetic misalignment mechanism because a relatively large SUSY breaking term is required to kick the PQ breaking field strongly enough~\cite{Co:2019jts}.
 In some parameter space of our scenario, a very light gravitino is allowed because it is the Hubble-induced terms at the end of inflation that kick the PQ breaking field and support the rotation until the end of reheating.